daria-analytics/sql-business-case-studies/monthly_business_metrics_analysis/README.md

 Validate the following business hypothesis:

-> During 2017, the decrease in revenue was caused by a reduction in:
+> During 2017, the decline in revenue was caused by a reduction in:
 >
 > - the total number of successful lessons;
 > - the total number of active students.

-To test the hypothesis, monthly revenue, lesson activity, and student activity are compared throughout 2017.
+The project compares monthly revenue, lesson activity, and student activity throughout 2017.

 ---